zoidsleel/openlawnz-orchestration/README.md

 This docker.sh contains the scripts required to create a docker container to restore the openlawnz database dump into postgres.

-The URL to download to the database dump will be made available to volunteers
+Please note that the URL to download the database dump will be made available to volunteers

 ## Running